saikolasani/MathRAGBot/README.md

 ### Running the Interactive Chat in the Notebook

-To engage with the interactive chat feature powered by the LLaMA 2 Chatbot, you can easily initiate a session by running the `interactive_chat()` function provided in the code.
+To engage with the interactive chat feature powered by the LLaMA 2 Chatbot, a session can be initiated by running the `interactive_chat()` function provided in the code.
 This function activates the chatbot, which can then respond to your queries, particularly useful for solving math problems or exploring dataset content interactively.

 ### How to Run the Interactive Chat Locally